Dexter's Laboratory: Merchandise

-Home media

-Dexter's Laboratory first appeared in home media on three VHS tapes from 2000 to 2001.
-Episodes had not been officially released before this, except for a complete series DVD contest prize in 1999.
+Home media Dexter's Laboratory first appeared in home media as a "bonus toon" on the Jonny Quest - Race Bannon in Army of One VHS and later in a limited-run, complete series Dexter's Laboratory DVD contest prize, both of which became available in 1999.
+Dedicated, wide-release home media for the series began with the Dexter's Laboratory: Volume 1 VHS in the United Kingdom in 2000 and the Dexter's Laboratory: Greatest Adventures VHS in North America in 2001.
+The made-for-television movie Ego Trip was released exclusively on VHS in North America in 2000 and in the United Kingdom in 2001.
+Episodes from the series have been included as extra content in other Cartoon Network series' home media releases or as part of Cartoon Network's compilation DVDs.
+Cartoon Network Racing, a PlayStation 2 video game, contains the episodes "Dexter's Rival" and "Mandarker" as unlockable extras.

-Warner Bros. stated in a 2006 interview that they were "...in conversations with Cartoon Network" for DVD collections of cartoons, among which was Dexter's Laboratory.
-Madman Entertainment released season one and part of season two in Region 4 in 2008.
-A Region 1 release of season one was released by Warner Home Video on October 12, 2010.
-It was third official release of a Cartoon Cartoon on DVD under the "Cartoon Network Hall of Fame" label.
+Warner Bros.
+Animation stated in a 2006 interview that they were "in conversations with Cartoon Network" for DVD collections of cartoons, among which was Dexter's Laboratory.
+Madman Entertainment released season 1 and part of season 2 in Region 4 in 2008.
+A Region 1 release of season 1 was released by Warner Home Video on October 12, 2010.
+It was the third official release of a Cartoon Network series on DVD under the "Cartoon Network Hall of Fame" label.
+Dexter's Laboratory: The Complete Series was released on DVD in North America on June 25, 2024, by Warner Bros.
+Discovery Home Entertainment and includes all episodes along with the television film Ego Trip except for "Dial M for Monkey: Barbequor" and "Rude Removal."

 Every episode, except for the television film Ego Trip and the banned "Rude Removal" episode, became available on iTunes in 2010.
-"Rude Removal" later became available on Adult Swim's official YouTube channel on January 22, 2013, but it has been prevented from being released on any home media for its obscenities.
-Dexter's Laboratory was formerly released on Hulu and is currently on HBO Max and Amazon Prime Video as of January 2023.
-Cartoon Network Racing, a PlayStation 2 video game, contains the episodes "Dexter's Rival" and "Mandarker" as unlockable extras.
+"Rude Removal" later became available on Adult Swim's official YouTube channel on January 22, 2013.
+Dexter's Laboratory was available on Netflix from 2010 until March 30, 2015, and on Hulu beginning on May 1, 2015.
+HBO Max carried the series from May 2020 until May 10, 2023.
+Amazon Prime Video began streaming the series on December 30, 2022.